maoiscat/mpv-osc-orange/README.md

 2. You may encounter dark bars on both sides of the video.
 This is because neither I nor the mpv find a way to adjust the window on the fly.

 3. The maximize button in the title bar is actually ''toggle fullscreen''

+4. If anyone feels the osc too small, open ''main.lua'' with any text editor, locate the ''user options'' comment, and change **scale** below.